Estadio Gran Parque Central: Major international tournaments

 The Gran Parque Central stadium hosted several international sporting events.
-Regarding competitions with national teams, the Nacional stadium hosted some tournaments, highlighting the 1923 South American Championship, the 1924 South American Championship, the 1930 FIFA World Cup or the 2015 U20 South American Championship.
-In the case of the Championships South American (currently known as Copa América), the Gran Parque Central was the only venue, while in the 1930 World Cup and in the 2015 South American it hosted some matches.
+Regarding competitions with national teams, the Nacional stadium hosted some tournaments, highlighting the 1923 South American Championship, the 1924 South American Championship, the 1930 FIFA World Cup or the 2015 South American U-20 Championship.
+In the case of the South American Championships (currently known as Copa América), the Gran Parque Central was the only venue, while in the 1930 World Cup and in the 2015 South American U-20 Championship it hosted some matches.
 During the 1930 World Cup, teams such as Argentina and Brazil made their World Cup debuts at this stadium.

-This stadium was the headquarters of the Uruguay national team, both in soccer and in other sports.
+This stadium was the headquarters of the Uruguay national team, both in football and in other sports.
 Until 1930 it was the main sports arena in Uruguay, recently surpassed by the Estadio Centenario, so until the inauguration of the Estadio Centenario, Parque Central was the stadium where Uruguay played its home games.
 In recent years, the Uruguayan rugby team played some matches here too.
 It is also common for foreign teams to opt for this stadium as a training camp prior to international matches.

-The Uruguay national football team has never lost a game in international tournaments in the Gran parque Central stadium.
+The Uruguay national football team has never lost a game in international tournaments in the Gran Parque Central stadium.